haihala/whoops-all-grapplers/docs/2. Areas/core/blocking.md

 # Blocking
 Hold back to block.
 Every move does lethal chip damage.
 Blocking height is dynamic.
 Same attack can be a high for a small character and a mid for big character.

+## Attack heights
+- Overhead
+	- high that hits crouching
+	- some faster ones are duckable by the smaller characters
+- Mid
+- Low

 ## Parry
 Quickly tapping forwards will parry an incoming attacks.
 Parrying will negate chip and increase pushback.